Ludwin Van Nieuwenhuyze

-Ludwin Van Nieuwenhuyze (born 25 February 1978 in Waregem) is a Belgian professional football player.
-He is a defensive midfielder who currently plays for K.S.V.
+Ludwin Van Nieuwenhuyze (born 25 February 1978 in Waregem) is a Belgian professional former football player who played as a defensive midfielder.
+He played for K.S.V.
 Oudenaarde.

 Before turning professional, Van Nieuwenhuyze was active in the construction sector.
 When Van Nieuwenhuyze won the Belgian Cup with Zulte Waregem in 2005–06, he and several other teammates were still not professional footballers.